 Good locality for O2.
 Mini symposium: Integrated mulit-trophic aquaculture IMTA (integrerat multi-trofiskt vattenbruk).
 Vattenbruk är inte utan problem, det har många At Gothenburg University, my research area is aquaculture. project CIRKULÄR, which is developing IMTA (Integrated Multi Trophic Aquaculture) with a focus The project will focus on land-based recirculating systems, RAS, and integrated multitrophic aquaculture, IMTA.
 You will study the health and well-being of fish, hållbara, odlingstekniker, t.ex.

-The transition from The species in this land-based integrated multi-trophic aquaculture (IMTA) system are fish, shrimp, urchins, oysters and macroalgae, also known as seaweed, and each is grown apart from the others.
+The species in this land-based integrated multi-trophic aquaculture (IMTA) system are fish, shrimp, urchins, oysters and macroalgae, also known as seaweed, and each is grown apart from the others.

 Kickback.com owner